moustacheful/myrmidon/readme.md

 ```

 This way, for example, $mod+Esc will now only show tasks related to power (Power off, restart, suspend, etc), as to not pollute the task pool.

+## Contribute

+If you feel there's any missing feature you'd like to see in Myrmidon, feel free to propose it or open a pull request!